ivanhjc/ivans-notes/_posts/2022-05-25-emacs-encoding.md

 Some other utility buffers may also display non-ascii characters incorrectcly.
 You can follow a similar approach as described above to resolve these kinds of problems.
 For example, Eshell buffers may not display or read Chinese characters as expected if your `current-language-environment` is English and your native shell's encoding is `Chinese-GB`:

+The Eshell buffer couldn't display the output of the `tree` command correctly:

 ![](https://i.postimg.cc/kXzT5mbK/screenshot-2021-09-09-eshell-coding-mismatch.png)

+The Eshell buffer couldn't find the file with Chinese characters in its name using `es`:

 ![](https://i.postimg.cc/KvR9FzRm/screenshot-2021-09-09-eshell-coding-mismatch-es1.png)